 What to Do if an IRS Revenue Officer Contacts You?

 If an IRS officer contacts you and you have an in-person meeting scheduled, you should request identification.
 They are expected to have a pocket commission and an HSPD-12 card, both of which should display their photo and serial number for official identification.
+After verifying the officer's identity, they may review your documents and discuss your tax situation.
+You must cooperate with them and provide them with the necessary information they need.

 A revenue officer's visit differs from other IRS contacts because it is typically an in-person meeting rather than merely letters, phone calls, or notices sent by mail.
 Unlike these other forms of contact, the officer can request bank account statements, set deadlines, establish an installment agreement, and initiate enforcement actions.